thusharakalinga/rubyandrailsapi/README.md

     Rails version             7.0.1</br>
     Ruby version              2.7.5p203</br>
-    phpMyAdmin                4.9.2/br>
+    phpMyAdmin                4.9.2</br>

 # System dependencies<br>
-    all Requerd gems and bundle are included ex:gem "mysql2"<br>
+    all Requerd gems and bundle are included ex:gem "mysql2".<br>
 --------------------------------------------------------------------------------------------
 # Database Configuration<br>
-    You can change the DB File in \mytestapi\config\database.yml<br>
+    You can change the DB File in \mytestapi\config\database.yml.<br>

-    change the adapter in to mysql2 and adding user name and password and db name in mysql sever<br>
+    change the adapter in to mysql2 and adding user name and password and db name in mysql sever.<br>

-    adapter: mysql2<br>
+    adapter: mysql2.<br>
-    username: root<br>
+    username: root.<br>
-    password:<br>
+    password:.<br>

-    set the database in development:<br>
+    set the database in development:.<br>
-    database: blog1<br>
+    database: blog1.<br>

 ----------------------------------------------------------------------------------------------